PeterHickman/RubyBits/README.md

 ## ParseTime

-Converts a human expression of time into seconds, there is probably something that does this already
+Converts a human expression of time into seconds, there is probably something that does this already but there you go.
+Understands:

+* s, sec, second, secs, seconds
+* m, min, mins, minute, minutes
+* h, hour, hours
+* d, day, days
+* w, week, weeks

+Doesn't go beyond weeks because how many days are there in a month anyhow?
+It assumes that the leap second is probably not going to be an issue for you.
+Some examples:

 * 1 day => 86_400
 * 5 minutes => 300